Year 2 Class - 2R - Autumn - 2019 - 2020

 Class 2R have been learning about stories with familiar settings in our Literacy lessons.
 We made a list of lots of different familiar settings before starting to read the Tear Thief story.
 We have now started to retell the story using actions.

 The children enjoyed practising their speaking and listening skills by playing 'human features tennis'.
 The children had to imaginary serve human features to one another as quickly as they could.

 Class 2R have been learning about the importance of symbols and keys on maps.
 We also learnt about human and physical features and identified some of these on the maps we were looking at.

-Parents: Can you help your child to identify human and physical features on their journey to ad from school?
+Parents: Can you help your child to identify human and physical features on their journey to and from school?

 The children have been using their listening skills in music to listen to pieces of music from different decades.
 They even practised a hand jive to join in with the rhythm of the song.

-The have been practising their number bonds to 10 and 20.
+The children have been practising their number bonds to 10 and 20.

 Parents: can you help your child to know all pairs of numbers that make 10 and 20?